NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

     - Loss measures the prediction accuracy, the lower the loss the better. indicating good performance on unseen data.
 - Accuracy (Orange) and Validation Accuracy (Red):
     - Accuracy measures the proportion of correct predictions.
-- In summary, both the training and validation losses decrease and stabilize at low values, indicating that the model has converged; the high training and validation accuracies show the model is performing well; and the close alignment between the training and validation metrics indicates the model is not overfitting and can generalize well on new data.
+- In summary, both the training and validation losses decrease and stabilise at low values, indicating that the model has converged; the high training and validation accuracies show the model is performing well; and the close alignment between the training and validation metrics indicates the model is not overfitting and can generalise well on new data.
     <details>
     <summary>ROC curve</summary>